AVSystem/developer-zone/docs/Coiote_IoT_DM/introduction.md

 ## Device test repository*

-Test the performance of your device’s firmware by mimicking real-world scenarios.
+Test the performance of your device firmware by mimicking real-world scenarios.
 Device tests allow you to validate new application firmware, to test the implementation of the LwM2M standard, and to run regression tests to ensure new firmware doesn’t break existing functionality.

 → **Learn more about [**Device tests**](/Coiote_IoT_DM/Device_tests/Overview/).**